Quantitative weak mixing for random substitution tilings: Uniform rates of weak mixing

 It follows that in order to obtain a rate of growth of the correllations (\ref{eqn:correllation}) then by (\ref{eqn:Holder}) one has to bound the twisted integrals of $f$ for all spectral parameters $\lambda\in\mathbb{R}^d$.
-For any $B>1$ this problem will be subdivided in several parts: \begin{enumerate} \item for $0< \|\lambda\|\leq B$, the control of the twisted integrals is obtained from the results of Theorem \ref{thm:main}, \item for $\|\lambda\| >B$, the twisted integrals will be bounded using integration by parts, assuming that the functions are sufficiently smooth in the leaf direction, \item for $\lambda=0$, the twisted integrals will be bounded using the bounds on the growth of ergodic integrals of $f$, assuming that such behavior is known. \end{enumerate} More precisely, let
+For some $\delta\in(0,1)$ this problem will be subdivided in three parts: \begin{enumerate} \item for $\delta\leq \|\lambda\| \leq \delta^{-1}$, the control of the twisted integrals is obtained from the results of Theorem \ref{thm:main}, \item for $\|\lambda\| >\delta^{-1}$, the twisted integrals will be bounded using integration by parts, assuming that the functions are sufficiently smooth in the leaf direction, \item for $\|\lambda\|\leq \delta$, the twisted integrals will be bounded using the bounds on the growth of ergodic integrals of $f$, assuming that such behavior is known. \end{enumerate} To this end, let

 so by (\ref{eqn:correllation}) and (\ref{eqn:Holder}) it follows that